You're surrounded by bad guys, outnumbered many to one. What do you do? Call for back up? No, it's time to split up!

-- Megas XLR: The RECR could separate its limbs and torso and later recombine.
+- Megas XLR: The RECR could separate its limbs and torso, forming them into two tanks, two jets, and a UFO, and later recombine them as needed.

-- Star Trek: The Animated Series: In the episode "Bem", the titular character was a colony creature who could separate his head, upper torso, and lower torso (at least).
+- Star Trek: The Animated Series: In "Bem", the titular character was a colony creature who could separate his head, upper torso, and lower torso (at least).

 - The Transformers (Generation One).
 One episode saw Optimus Prime forcibly detached, his parts spread across New York City when the Decepticons attempted to convert Manhattan into their new base.
 His right hand (armed with his weapon) was used by the Decepticons as a turret.

 - Devastator, Superion et al. are actually Combining Mecha, but Sky Lynx is a notable exception: His vehicle form is a space shuttle, but he splits into a bird AND lynx in robot mode, two separate bodies that share one mind.